plblum/jivs/docs/API/Validators/Error_Messages.md

   `Requires a value.`

-  Its `summaryMessage` property, intended for a Validation Summary displayed elsewhere on the screen, includes the field name for clarity.
+  Its `summaryMessage` property, intended for a Validation Summary widget displayed elsewhere on the screen, includes the field name for clarity.

   `First name requires a value.`